sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/README.md

 1. Modify the code in your new post form submit event handler so that it takes the server's response and uses it to add a new post to the page.

+1. Reminder: make a new commit.

 1. Modify the code in your delete button click event handler so that it deletes the post from the page once it successfully gets the server's response.

+1. Make a new commit.

 ## Submission @TODO - make form

+1. Push your local work up to your GitHub account.
-6. Submit the link to your finished project on GitHub in this homework submission form.
+7. Submit the link to your finished lab on GitHub in <a href="">this homework submission form</a>.

 ## Bonus (@TODO)